howerj/libforth/libforth.md

 Change the interpreter state, turning the mode from 'compile' to 'immediate'.

 * ';'           ( -- )

+Write 'exit' into the dictionary and switch back into command mode.

 * 'hex'         ( bool -- )

 Change the state of the output of number printing, 0 for decimal which is the